wenshan1/UA-AnsiC/README.md

 ## Examples

-An OPC UA Nano Embedded server example implementation is provided by the stack.
+There is a sample AnsiC Publisher (for sending Pub/Sub telemetry data to the cloud) available.
+It is also an OPC UA client.
-Note: there is a sample AnsiCServer but it is included as-is and not fully supported, the community is welcome to extend this example application.
+There is also a sample AnsiC Server but it is included as-is and not fully supported, the community is welcome to extend this example application.

 ## Notes for developers